textileio/papers/draft.md

 the Threads specification, so clients are welcome to optimize Store implementations for specific use-cases and design considerations.
-For instance, see [@sec:Databases] for some possible optimizations/alternative interfaces to the Threads Event Store.
+For instance, see [@sec:Databases] for some possible optimizations/alternative interfaces to the Threads Store.

 Alternative Interfaces {#sec:Databases}
 ---------

-While the above Store interface provides intuitive to a Threads Event Store, it is not difficult to imagine alternative, high-level APIs in which Threads are exposed via interfaces compatible with *existing* datastores or DBMS.
-Here we draw inspiration from similar projects (e.g., OrbitDB [@markroberthendersonOrbitDBFieldManual2019]) which have made it much easier for developers familiar with centralized database systems to make the move to decentralized systems such as Threads.
-For example, a key-value store built on Threads would "map" key-value operations, such as `put`, `get`, and `del` to internal Model Actions.
-The Events derived from said Actions would then be used to mutate the Store like any Model Entity, effectively encapsulating the entire Event Store in a database structure that satisfies a key-value store interface.
-These additional interfaces would also be distributed as Modules, making it easy for developers to swap in or substitute existing backend infrastructure.
+While the above Store interface provides a intuitive implementation of Threads, it is not difficult to imagine alternative, high-level APIs in which Threads are exposed via interfaces compatible with *existing* datastores or DBMS.
+Here we draw inspiration from similar projects (e.g. OrbitDB [@markroberthendersonOrbitDBFieldManual2019]) which have made it much easier for developers familiar with centralized database systems to make the move to decentralized systems such as Threads.
+For example, a key-value store built on Threads would "map" key-value operations, such as `put`, `get`, and `del` to internal Actions.
+The Events derived from said Actions would then be used to mutate the Store like any Entity, effectively encapsulating the entire Store in a database structure that satisfies a key-value store interface.
+These additional interfaces would also be distributed as Modules (see [@sec:Modules]), making it easy for developers to swap in or substitute existing backend infrastructure.

 Similar abstractions will be used to implement additional database types and functions.
 Tables, feeds, counters, and other simple stores can also